16 Actually Interesting Facts About South Korea

 In Korea, tipping is not required in restaurants, hotels, or taxis.
 Tipping is not customary and may be considered rude and disrespectful.

-Today, over 70% of South Koreans use mobile food delivery service apps like Yogiyo, Coupang Eats and Baedal Minjok.
+Today, over 70% of South Koreans use mobile food delivery service apps like Yogiyo, Coupang Eats, and Baedal Minjok, continuing a long-standing tradition in the country.

 7. Korean fruits are expensive